IvyXiaoyede/Physical-Computing_1/README.md

 # Week 7

-In this week I want to link sensors, and test the connect witrh the every sensor.
+This week I want to link sensors and test the connection with every sensor.
 At first, I try to link the LED strip and the sound sensor.
-But I meet a problem that I did not know how to control the color of the lights, they only show the colorful light and I cannot use the code to control it.
-So I found the other LED strip, and I found it the code only can use for the LED_TYPE WS2812, and the LED Strip type is different to use it, it can use it under the water.
-Than I borrow the other LED strip and add the other code about how to control turn off the LED strip.
+But I meet a problem in that I did not know how to control the colour of the lights, they only show colourful light and I cannot use the code to control it.
+So I found the other LED strip, and I found the code only can use for the LED_TYPE WS2812, and the LED Strip type is different to use it, it can use under the water.
+Then I borrow the other LED strip and add the other code about how to control and turn off the LED strip.

-Then, I want to link sensors, I link the LED strip and the Sound senser at first, an test it.
+Then, I want to link sensors, I link the LED strip and the Sound sensor first, and test it.
 Here is a LED test code:

 ```
 // include library